zerowacked/Infinite-Runner/README.md

 It is a test bed for VCS functionality in Godot.

-It is created on Godot 4.0 stable, but should function if you pull this to your local and you're using Godot ~4.x
+It is created on Godot 4.0.stable